ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/PrecomputingData/_index.en.md

 pre = "<b>6. </b>"
 +++

-<h2> Testing the same shape multiple times </h2>
+## Testing the same shape multiple times

-Let's supposed we test 1 shape with 10 other shapes. </br>
+Let's supposed we test 1 shape with 10 other shapes. \
-Every time we will test a collision, we will project the 1st shape onto the axes. </br>
+Every time we will test a collision, we will project the 1st shape onto the axes. \
-However, half of the axes will stay the same, because half of the axes will be computed from that 1st shape.</br>
+However, half of the axes will stay the same, because half of the axes will be computed from that 1st shape. \
-That means we can precompute both the axes, but also the projections of the shape on half of the axes between the broadphase and the narrow phase.</br>
+That means we can precompute both the axes, but also the projections of the shape on half of the axes between the broadphase and the narrow phase.

 {{% notice warning %}}
 The previous algorithm would have returned as soon as it detects there are no collisions.